Tanz0rz/haxe-fmod/README.md

 This will setup the git repo as an "installed" version of `haxefmod` which can be imported by your projects the same way you import other libraries.
 You can see the special `dev` status when you find `haxefmod` in the output of `haxelib list`

+**Propagating changes to HashLink:**

+Any changes made to the C++ side of `haxefmod` will only be reflected in the HashLink deployments after `update-hashlink-hdll.bat` is run.
+If you aren't on Windows, the calls will need to be converted to your native shell.

+The script expects HashLink to be installed in the static location of `C:\HaxeToolkit\HashLink`

 ## <a name="future-goals"></a>Future Goals

 - Ability to attach callback functions to any event instance